Soft, Bland Diet for Pancreatitis

 Acute pancreatitis may be an indicator of gallstone disease.
-As gallstones pass through your system they can cause the pancreatic duct to become blocked, which causes pancreatitis
+As gallstones pass through your system, they can cause the pancreatic duct to become blocked, which causes pancreatitis.

 Try eating foods like:

-- Scrambled egg or egg substitute
+- Scrambled egg whites

 Avoid spicy foods and things that can cause gastric irritation.
 These include:

 - Chili powder